Osiris-Team/HBrowser/README.md

 ## TL;DR

 - Can load pages and execute their JavaScript code.
 - Has partial JavaScript support.
-Contributions are needed for implementing [JS Web-APIs](https://developer.mozilla.org/en-US/docs/Web/API) to achieve full JavaScript support.
+Contributions are needed for implementing all [JS Web-APIs](https://developer.mozilla.org/en-US/docs/Web/API), to achieve full JavaScript support.
 - [Click here to see a list of already implemented APIs and how to implement one on your own.](how-to-implement-a-js-web-api.md)

 ## STATUS: IN-DEV